19 Jul Real-Time Decision Managers can’t do EDM but they are useful for Service

 Here are some examples:

-The graphic (right) shows a these Events and maps where they can be detected, their relative value and the period of time required for a response (seconds, hours, a day, a week).
+This table shows these Events and maps where they can be detected, their relative value and the period of time required for a response (seconds, hours, a day, a week).
 The fact is most Events remain valid for days or even a week.
 Do you need to contact a customer when they have a baby within 1 second of the birth or will this still be valid in a week’s time?
 On the other hand what is the value of knowing that a Customer’s account was overdrawn last Tuesday?

 So what is the objective of such RTDM systems?
 Well they detect Customer interactions with the Bank in real-time and then ask the question “What do you want me to do?”
 Well, looking at several vendor sources you come with one main and one minor answer.
 The main objective can be typified by the statements below: